cfkubo/dbmigrate.ai/README.md

 - Improve user interface and experience. (mvp in place)
 - Implement authentication and security features. (not yet implemented)
 - Add more robust error handling and logging. (basic in place: need to improve)
-- Implement Redis for tracking migration status. (not yet implemented: should we use rabbitmq for this?)
 - Add support for more database systems.
 (Is it worth it?????)
 - Containerize the application using Docker compose. (not yet implemented)
 - Deploy the application to a kubernetes cluster. (not yet implemented)